 The LPC will be driven through a concentric drive shaft by the 5-stage LPT, forming the low-pressure rotor.
 The high-pressure rotor will be formed by the 14-stage HPC, driven by the 2-stage HPT.
 The high pressure "core" will be formed by the HPC, combustor and HPT section.

-The UNIT uses the Low-Pressure Turbine (LPT) powers the output shaft.
+The Unit uses the Low-Pressure Turbine (LPT) powers the output shaft.
 Driving with the LPT improves fuel efficiency and allows the turbine to be directly coupled to the electrical generator rotating at 3600 RPM.
 The gas turbine drives the generator through a flexible dry type coupling connected to the front, or "cold", end of the LPC shaft.

 4.2 Turbine Cycle